vberlier/goomy/README.md

 #### `engine.getEntityCount()`

 Returns the current number of entities.
+The function doesn't take into account entities that have been created or destroyed in the current frame.

 ```cpp
 auto count = engine.getEntityCount();